conradakunga/Blog/_posts/2025-01-22-fluent-assertions-a-pragmatic-roadmap-to-what-next.md

 Age should be 18 but was 17
 ```

-It is an excellent library.
+It is truly an excellent library.

 However, I fear **I cannot reconcile the new fee structure with reality**, and I am really curious about what market research [Xceed](https://xceed.com/) (the new owners) conducted to arrive at their pricing.
 In case you are unaware, this is the current pricing: